 Our employees have a long legacy of volunteering and rallying support for causes they are personally passionate about.
-To harness this energy and expand participation, we launched Matching Gifts and Volunteer Rewards benefits for all employees at the end of 2022.
+To harness this energy and expand participation, we offer Matching Gifts and Volunteer Rewards benefits for all employees.

 Through these programs, AEW will amplify employees' support for causes they care about through dollar-for-dollar matching donations and rewards for time spent volunteering.
 This flexible, blended program allows employees to give back however is most meaningful to them - whether through gifts of time, money, or both - while earning matching support from AEW.